circlefin/verite/packages/docs/verite/patterns/travel-rule.md

 ### Discovery and Credentials Exchange Sequence

+Note, the following diagram reflects the prototype on github, which predates much of the exploratory/theoretical design work of the FATF working group within Verite's open-source development initiative.
+The text below presents an expanded, more detailed view; for an understanding of the prototype, refer to the diagram wherever the two differ.

 <img src="/img/docs/travel_rule.png" alt="Travel Rule" width="800"/>

 ### Part 1: Discovery and Proving Control of Blockchain Addresses